Flag of Ivory Coast: Design

 The design of the flag is defined in Article 48 of the Constitution of Ivory Coast (2016) as a "tricolour flag of orange, white, and green in vertical bands and of equal dimensions".
 (Note: Translated from French: "... le drapeau tricolore orange, blanc, vert, en bandes verticales et d'égales dimensions.")
 The width-to-length ratio of the flag is 2:3.
 The London Organising Committee of the Olympic and Paralympic Games (LOCOG) used Pantone codes PMS 151 for orange and PMS 347 for green in their manual for the 2012 Summer Olympics.
+The Millennium Challenge Corporation (MCC), a U.S. foreign aid agency, meanwhile uses hexadecimal colours #F39200 for orange and #009649 for green in its graphic guide.